semantic-flow/sflo/documentation/dev.general-guidance.md

 - be mindful of RDF terminology and concepts
   - extends DCAT for dataset catalogs
   - extends PROV for provenance, with relator-based contexts
-- When referring to IRIs or URIs that are part of a semantic mesh, prefer the term URLs instead of IRI or URI
+- When referring to IRIs or URIs that are part of a semantic mesh, prefer the term IRIs instead of IRI or URI
   - if you see a reference to IRI or URI, it might need updating, or it might mean a distinction should be drawn
 - RDF comments should be extremely concise and clear.